danini-the-panini/rplusplus/README.md

 Making C++ slightly less painful.

-Of all the horrid languages to ever exist, C++ has to be the most widely used.
 R++ aims to being a collection of command-line utilities and magical fairy dust to make all the C++ monsters go away and let you, as the awesome programmer, get to what's important.

-R++ also aims to bring some kind of order to the world of C++ by following the principle of convention over configuration.

 WARNING: I just started this project so functionality is super limited.
 You have been warned!